wp-graphql/wp-graphql-woocommerce/docs/harmonizing-with-wordpress.md

 }
 ```

-When the `client_session_id` or `client_session_id_expiration` values become invalid or expired, WooGraphQL generates new values with an expiration time of one hour.
+When the `client_session_id` or `client_session_id_expiration` values become invalid or expired, WPGraphQL for WooCommerce generates new values with an expiration time of one hour.
 To avoid this, we recommend that you periodically update these values from the client side and retrieve a new `checkoutUrl` each time.

 ## Reinventing Security: The Client-Side Nonce

 Next we're going to explore an advanced approach to enhance the security of our checkout procedure by generating a nonce on the client side.
-By doing this, and not pulling the Nonces or Auth URLs from WooGraphQL we remove any risk of leakage thru GraphQL request and further protect the end-user's data and the WordPress backend.
+By doing this, and not pulling the Nonces or Auth URLs from WPGraphQL for WooCommerce we remove any risk of leakage thru GraphQL request and further protect the end-user's data and the WordPress backend.
 This process will involve recreating some PHP and WordPress core functions in JavaScript.

 1. **PHP `time` Function in JavaScript**